Infertility in men

 Causes of Male Infertility

-More than 90% of male infertility cases are due to low sperm counts, poor sperm quality, or both.
-The remaining cases of male infertility are caused by a range of conditions including anatomical problems, hormonal imbalances, and genetic defects.
+Most cases of male infertility cases are due to low sperm counts, poor sperm quality, or both.

 Sperm abnormalities are a critical factor in male infertility.
 These abnormalities include:

 - Low sperm count